 Even though you’re trying to optimize your footer for search engines, it’s important not to cram it with so much information and so many keywords that it becomes a big block of text that isn’t useful to users.

-Footers are typically fairly light on long sentences.
+Website footers are typically fairly light on long sentences.
 Instead, they are mostly short, easy to read, and understand links and other information.
 This is one area where too much is worse than too little.

 Another thing to consider before getting into specific elements of your footer is its color and overall look.
 You want it to blend in with the rest of your page—no one should scroll down to find a footer that’s a shockingly different color from the rest of the page or uses an obnoxious font.

-Let’s be real here, aesthetics matter even in business, and the design of your footer is no exception.
-If you’re going for calm and respectable colors and then your footer is bright orange or hot pink, users are likely to be put off by this design choice.
+Let’s be real here, aesthetics matter even in business, and the design of your website footer is no exception.
+If you’re going for calm and respectable colors and then your footer is bright orange or hot pink, users are likely to be put off by this footer design choice.

 Imagine scrolling to the bottom of a page for the “contact us” button and having your senses assaulted by something down right ugly.

-That said, many web designers do use a simple line to split the footer from the rest of the page.
+That said, many web designers do use a simple line to split the website footer from the rest of the page.
 Another option is to invert your footer’s color scheme.
-If your page uses black text on a cream-colored background, the footer would be black with cream-colored text.
+If your page uses black text on a cream-colored background, the website footer would be black with cream-colored text.
 This helps set it apart from the page, but by using the same colors, it still feels cohesive.